poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 <sub><sup>Screenshot from the guide.
 The first 11 steps are the most important<sub><sup>

 Some of these steps have changed my relationship with my phone entirely.
 You might say "wow, this is a long guide, I don't have time for this!", but I promise that the 30-45 minutes this takes will pay dividends in the future.

+Some of my biggest take-aways from the article:
+- Turning off all notifications for (almost) all apps is incredibly helpful
+- Look at your Screentime every night: you can't decrease a metric you aren't paying attention to.
+- The goal is to

 On top of Coach Tony's guide, I have a few other recommendations.